Hawaiian Values are, in essence, values for humanity.

 This way of using the land created a lifestyle where Hawaiian families depended on one another and shared the fruits of their labor.
 The fruits of the forest were shared and exchanged for the fruits of the sea.

 In early Hawai’i, people living in one ahupua’a would ask permission from another ahupua’a before taking their resources.
-The system of checks and balances (Hawaiian Values), coupled with a deep spiritual relationship with the land and sea itself, ensured that resources were managed appropriately, efficiently, and for the good of all.
+The system of checks and balances (Hawaiian Values), coupled with a deep spiritual relationship with the land and sea itself, ensured that resources were managed appropriately and efficiently.
+This was done for the good of everyone in the village.

 This system of duty-bound sharing was understood by everyone, and thus everyone was well cared for at all times.